fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-ap-transactions.md

 1. When creating an AP transaction, select the appropriate currency
 1. The transaction will display both the foreign and base currency amounts
-1. When matching with a payment, uncheck "Show [base currency] items only" to see all potential matches
+1. When matching, you will be presented with matches in all currencies.
+You can filter these to specific currencies using the currency selector
 1. Select the correct match, and adjust the exchange rate if necessary

 For payments covering multiple foreign currency invoices: